prakharmrsl/easypcceo.github.io/pages/budget-pcs/budget-pcs.md

 If you want to do any kind of rendering, editing, recording, or streaming, this computer can do it all.

 [$800 Gaming PC](/budget-pcs/800/){: .big-button}

+## Gaming on a Budget in 2017 Made Easy

+Here's the deal:

+Gaming on a PC has many advantages, including:

+* Superior Graphics
+* Better Performance
+* PC Exclusive Titles

+Lucky for you, PC gaming is cheaper than ever before.

 ## Why Build a Gaming PC?